TanishkaMarrott/Decoding-The-TOGAF-Framework/Enterprise_Continuum/Architecture_Continuum_&_Solution_Continuum.md

 # Enterprise Continuum

-Core concept within TOGAF.
+--> Core concept within TOGAF.

-- Framework for categorising different architectural artifacts and solutions
+- Enterprise Continuum serves as :-  "A framework for categorising different architectural artifacts & solutions"
-- According to varying levels of abstraction or specialisation
+- Categorisation on the basis of :- Varying levels of abstraction / specialisation

-Key Elements of an Enterprise Continuum:-
+What're  Key Elements?

 1. Architecture Continuum
 2. Solutions Continuum